MARKETING ANALYTICS2025-10-13

 The two main types of attribution models are last-click and first-click attribution.

-Last-click models are used to measure the effectiveness of an ad, for example, by figuring out where users actually click.
+Last-click models are used to measure the effectiveness of an ad by determining where users actually click.

 First-click models are used to measure the performance of a landing page by looking at the percentage of users who complete the conversion on that particular website or app.